Mangrove monitor: Contact with humans

 Humans have introduced the mangrove monitor to a number of Pacific Islands since the 1930s.
 They have been present on Ifaluk in the western Caroline Islands since the Second World War.
 The Japanese introduced the lizards to the Marshall Islands prior to World War II to eliminate rats; the lizards flourished and soon began to raid the local chicken houses.
 When American troops arrived, the locals asked them for help in getting rid of the mangrove monitors.
-The US response was to introduce the marine toad (Bufo marinus) which proved toxic to the lizards.
+The US response was to introduce the cane toad (Rhinella marina) which proved toxic to the lizards.
 As the monitor population dropped, however, the rat population began to rise.

 The mangrove monitor is hunted in many places for its skin, which is used for leather in making drum heads.
 Although international trade in this species is small, Mertens referred to it as one of the most heavily exploited monitor lizards.
 In 1980, trade in over 13,000 monitors was declared.
 However, in many remote places, they are used as a food source and are killed because of their reputation for preying on domestic animals.

 Mangrove monitors are often kept in zoos and private collections, as they are an active and alert, and generally can be handled if tamed properly.
 Most specimens defecate on their handlers when stressed.
 With proper care they can live up to 20 years in captivity.